wbclark/dotfiles/README.md

 ### Extract the files you want, format them nicely, and copy to your clipboard, all with a single shell command

-Use `-e PATTERN` for includes and `-v PATTERN` for excludes.
-For example, `wlcr -e config -v loader` to get all files matching "config" and not matching "loader", wrapping each one in a nice code block.
+Use `-e PATTERN` for includes, `-v PATTERN` for excludes, and `-g PATTERN` to match file contents.
+For example, `wlcr -e config -v loader` to get all files with paths matching "config" and not matching "loader", wrapping each one in a nice code block.
 Paste anywhere with the usual ctrl-V.

    ```
       config-example.yaml: